-FOMO, or Fear Of Missing Out, is a feeling of anxiety someone might experience about not being part of an event that is happening, usually triggered these days by seeing social media posts from friends enjoying an activity, and wishing you were part of the fun.
+FOMO, or Fear Of Missing Out, is a feeling of anxiety someone might experience about not being part of an event that is happening, usually triggered these days by seeing social media posts from friends enjoying an activity (from a Taylor Swift concert to a holiday in Croatia) and wishing you were part of the fun.
 While it’s certainly true that businesses employ FOMO tactics to get you to buy things, it’s not just a sales strategy.

 FOMO Spending to Keep Up with Peers

-A 2018 study from Qualtrics and Credit Karma found that almost 40% of about 1,000 Americans ages 18 to 34 who were surveyed said they have gone into debt just to keep up with their friends’ lifestyles.
-This is FOMO taken the the financial extreme.
+How widespread is FOMO spending?
+One recent study found that almost 40% of more than 1,000 Americans ages 18 to 34 said they have gone into debt just to keep up with their friends’ lifestyles.
+This is FOMO taken the financial extreme.

-People are fighting FOMO by spending more than they have on things like travel, clothes, food, and going out.
-Whether it’s bigger “once-in-a-lifetime” experiences you can’t miss out on like trips, music festivals, or weddings, or even smaller events like dinner and drinks, FOMO spending can really add up over time.
+People may try to overcome FOMO by spending more than they have on things like travel, clothes, food, and going out.
+Whether it’s bigger “once-in-a-lifetime” experiences you can’t miss out on like trips, music festivals, or weddings, or even smaller events like dinner and drinks, FOMO spending can impact your finances and ability to build wealth over time.

 Reining in FOMO spending can be hard, especially if your friends are truly living at a different income level than you.
-But odds are, some of your friend group might be in the same situation, and are overspending in an effort to impress.
-Avoid FOMO spending by finding which of these tips works best for you:
+But odds are, some of your friend group might be in the same situation and are overspending in an effort to impress.
+You can avoid FOMO shopping or at least cut back on spending by trying these tips:

 1. Suggest Free Alternatives

 The first way to conquer FOMO spending is to simply stop spending!
-While it’s of course not that easy, why not come up with a free alternative when a friend suggests plans?
+While it’s of course easier said than done, why not come up with a free alternative when a friend suggests plans?

-Meeting for up for a $5 latte at a cafe could just as easily turn into sitting on your couch with a homemade cup of joe.
+Meeting for up for a $10 bubble tea at a cafe could just as easily turn into sitting on your couch with a homemade cup of joe.
 Friends want to go out to the movies or the mall?
 Suggest visiting a museum on a day they offer free admission instead.